Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 b. changes to the MOPP levels.

-- At MOPP1, MOPP2, or MOPP3, soldiers may leave their overgarment jackets open to improve ventilation.
+At MOPP1, MOPP2, or MOPP3, soldiers may leave their overgarment jackets open to improve ventilation.
 At MOPP3, they may also leave their hoods up or down.
 The threat, temperature, and unit work rate affect the commander's decision to deploy this variant.

-- The overgarment can be worn directly over underwear or the battle dress uniform (BDU).
+The overgarment can be worn directly over underwear or the battle dress uniform (BDU).
 The temperature and the staff's productivity are deciding variables.

-- Soldiers must wear safety gloves when handling decontaminated equipment at MOPP1 through MOPP3.
+Soldiers must wear safety gloves when handling decontaminated equipment at MOPP1 through MOPP3.
 By doing this, contact with substances that might adhere to the equipment's surface is avoided.

-- Risks include beta particle burns and alpha particle ingestion.
+Risks include beta particle burns and alpha particle ingestion.
 As showers are no longer a part of the decontamination process, another issue is the bigger one of eliminating radioactive particles from the hairy parts of the body.
 Soldiers may, as a last resort, use the M258A1 kit's wet wipes for this usage.
 Although neither circumstance significantly reduces the unit's performance, both must be considered.

-- One way to change the protective posture is to have the soldiers use the cloth liners that come with their butyl gloves.
-By doing this, as much exposed skin as possible is covered.
+One way to change the protective posture is to have the soldiers use the cloth liners that come with their butyl gloves.
+This covers as much exposed skin as possible.
 Instead of using protective masks, soldiers might cover their mouths with handkerchiefs or other dust-proof materials.
-The primary considerations are reducing skin contact with radioactive contamination and avoiding intake of radioactive particles.
-Soldiers will lessen the risk of beta burns and alpha particle ingestion.
-They will not need additional decontamination procedures if they can complete the operation while wearing their full MOPP gear.